 - Answers to some of your questions and links to other resources can be found at the California Air Resources Board's Drive Clean website.

-- Find federal, state, and local rebates and other benefits from EV ownership
+- Find federal, state, and local rebates and other benefits of alternative fuel and advanced vehicle technology ownership.

 - For an overview of charging options, visit Plug In America.
 Select Level 1 or 2 chargers to narrow the list.